-Welcome to Stance Cottage where a good night’s rest awaits in our comfortable Bed & Breakfast here at The Bridge of Orchy right on the West Highland Way.
+Welcome to Stance Cottage where a good night’s rest awaits in our comfortable Bed & Breakfast at the Bridge of Orchy right on the West Highland Way.

-Being on the WHW we are predominately focused on walkers and cyclists with all the facilities you need to prepare for the next leg of your outdoors adventure.
+Being on the WHW we are predominately focused on walkers and cyclists with all the facilities you need to prepare for the next leg of your outdoor adventure.

 Stance Cottage B and B is aimed at folk who love the outdoors!
-Accommodation available is 2 Twin beds with en-suite shower rooms.
+Accommodation available is 2 Twin rooms with en-suite shower rooms.
 Each is equipped with:-